-Gallery 263 is pleased to present Iteration, a Juried Exhibition featuring the work of 37 artists from across the nation.
+Gallery 263 is pleased to present Iteration, an exhibition featuring the work of 37 artists from across the nation.
 With an array of media, including; ink, paint, graphite, fiber, encaustic, drypoint, video, photography, and much more, these artists embark on obsessive and meditative journeys.

 Repetition in any endeavor builds skill, supports memory, and requires patience.
 The artists featured in Iteration relish in this method of practice.
 You’ll find concentrated, and playful, interpretations of the theme; from lyrical planes brimming with dazzling technique, to disrupted or paused patterns that take respite in negative space.
 Some artists seek order in the organic – fruit, hair, mushrooms, wood – and produce uncanny results.
 Other work depicts growth, while remarking on dilution or evolution as a result of repetition.
 Further artists consider automation, nodding to contemporary modes of information consumption by pixelating, layering, framing, and surveilling their subjects.
 Gesture is ample in this exhibition, whether through restrained acts of endurance, such as knotting, pinning, penciling, or dotting thousands of times, or in rhythmic, expressive strokes.
 Iteration examines compositions which are metronomic, yet gently capricious.